akinaTRUENO/akinaTRUENO.github.io/README.md

 # akinaTRUENO.github.io
 Welcome, my firends!
+This is Doukawa's demo website for potential employers.
+***
-This is Doukawa's demo website for potential employers. the linked websites are not always keeping available, please contact me if it does not work normally.
+Getting more info about me, [LinkedIn](https://www.linkedin.com/in/doukawa-cheng), The linked websites are not always keeping available, please contact me if it does not work normally.